coleifer/peewee/docs/peewee/postgres.rst

 -----------

-`CockroachDB <https://www.cockroachlabs.com>`_ (CRDB) is compatible with PostgreSQL's wire protocol and is well-supported by Peewee.
+`CockroachDB <https://www.cockroachlabs.com>`_ (CRDB) is compatible with Postgresql's wire protocol and is well-supported by Peewee.
 Use the dedicated :class:`CockroachDatabase` class rather than :class:`PostgresqlDatabase` to get CRDB-specific handling.